dchen278/AL_IncrediblyCohesive/README.md

     * If the while loop exits, then add the value at `low` index
  * ### void addLinear()
     * Use linear search to add the value at the right index
+ * ### Integer get(int index), Integer remove(int index), Integer size()
+    * Built-in ArrayList methods reimplemented in order to be functional in OrderedArrayList.
+    * Retains all functionality of original methods by simply calling the original ArrayList method.